A distinctive way of life

 The Isles of Harris and Lewis have been inhabited for thousands of years and are steeped in history.
 The Neolithic standing stones at Callanish and the Iron Age broch at Carloway are among the most impressive prehistoric sites in Scotland, while St Clement’s Church at Rodel in south Harris is described as ‘the grandest mediaeval building in the Western Isles’.

-You can find out more about the history and distinctive Gaelic culture of the Outer Hebrides at the recently opened Museum nan Eilean at Lews Castle in Stornoway.
+You can find out more about the history and distinctive Gaelic culture of the Outer Hebrides at the Museum & Taglann nan Eilean at Lews Castle in Stornoway.
 There you can also view some of famous the Lewis chessmen – one of Scotland’s best known archaeological finds.
-These 12th century chess pieces carved from Walrus ivory were found at Uig in 1831 but until the museum opened in March 2017 could only be seen in London and Edinburgh.
+These 12th century chess pieces carved from walrus ivory and sperm whale teeth were found at Uig in 1831.
+Until the museum opened in March 2017, they could only be seen in London and Edinburgh.

-The history and way of life of Harris and Lewis’s crofting communities is explored at sites such as the Black House, Arnol and Gearrannan Black House Village.
-You can see evidence of contemporary crofting all around you too in the peat stacks that dot the moor, the sheep that graze the hills and the loom sheds where Harris Tweed is still woven.
-In Rhenigidale we are fortunate to have a flock of native Hebridean sheep.
+The history and way of life of Harris and Lewis’s crofting communities is explored at sites such as the Black House, Arnol.
+You can see evidence of contemporary crofting all around you too in the lazy beds inscribed on the hill, the sheep that graze the land and the loom sheds where Harris Tweed is still woven.

 There are many fine artists working on the Hebrides and a number of galleries exhibiting their and others’ work.
-We particularly recommend the Mission House Studio in Finsbay, Morven Gallery in Barvas on Lewis and – for textiles – the Urgha Loom Shed.
+We particularly recommend the Mission House Studio in Finsbay and Morven Gallery in Barvas.